 “Unfortunately, we have definitely had to call ambulances or cars for guests who have gotten sick,” says Pedersen.
 “In most instances, it is because they had a food allergy they did not make anyone aware of before dinner.”
 While your planner will definitely take the lead in making sure your guest is properly cared for, they’d much rather avoid the situation altogether with advanced planning—so don’t assume those details don’t matter because someone is in charge and will handle it!

 While your planner will definitely help keep track of your belongings and important items, their focus is on you and they can’t provide the same service to your bridesmaids and groomsmen.
 “We’re there to make sure they get dressed and ready on time, but we have too much on our plates making your wedding day happen seamlessly to run errands or carry personal items for the wedding party,” Pedersen explains.
 “We don’t want to be accountable for anything that’s missing later in the night, and we’ve already got enough on our plates!”
 Requests from the wedding party mean your planner can’t focus on their number one priority: You.

 Be Available 24/7

 Unless it’s your wedding day, your planner is only available during regular business hours.
 Remember, they do have other clients (as well as personal lives!).
 “We are not available at all hours.
 We won’t return a text at 5:30 a.m. or answer a call at midnight,” says Pedersen.
-When you’re first meeting with your planner and reviewing their contract, the two of you can discuss when they are and aren’t available — then stick to where the line is drawn as much as possible.
+When you first meet with your planner and review their contract, the two of you can discuss when they are and aren’t available—then stick to where the line is drawn as much as possible.

 Set Up Everything